Sukanya Samriddhi Yojana (SSY) - Interest Rate 2025-26, Tax Benefits, Eligibility, Bank List, Age Limit & Other Details

 What is Sukanya Samriddhi Yojana (SSY)?

-It facilitates the parents of a girl child in building a fund for the education and marriage expenses of their child.
+• It also helps the parent/ legal guardian of a girl child to do financial planning for the higher education and marriage of the girl child.

 Features of Sukanya Samriddhi Yojana